Archive for the ‘Game Design’ Category.

 Intelligence – overall stat for character’s mental abilities, includes will power in resisting magical spells like illusions, ability to learn spells, etc. I can’t think of a better term for this.

-I don’t want to overdo this, but I want some flexibility and “realism” (quoted because I mean realistic in the game world, not necessarily in this one ).
+I don’t want to overdo this, but I want some flexibility and “realism” (quoted because I mean realistic in the game world, not necessarily in this one :D).
 Some RPG systems lump agility and dexterity together into one stat, which I think doesn’t fit.
 A character could be a great lockpicker but horrible at dodging blows in combat or a great swordsman but doesn’t climb very well, so one stat for both is kind of silly.

 For skills, the usual dungeon crawler types of actions will need to be done by a character, besides combat.
 Lockpicking, the ability to find things that don’t want to be easily found (traps, secret door, etc.), climbing (maybe, for getting out of pits if I implement them), sneaking up on other entities.
 I’m not sure how deep I want to go here.
 Implementing skills means dealing with allowing a character to become better at them, and I’ve never really liked many skill progression systems.
 “Realistically”, a character would get better at things the more they do them, as in games like Dungeon Siege.
 That’s a good bit of work to handle.
 Less realistic is allowing a character to “train” at skills by spending skill points.
 Easier to implement, but just feels wrong.